ReagentX/imessage-exporter/docs/features.md

     - Displayed in HTML exports
     - Annotated in TXT exports
   - For multi-part messages, stickers are placed under the correct message part
+  - Sticker effects are annotated in all exports
 - Apple Pay
   - Detects the transaction source, amount, and type
-- URL Previews
+- URL previews
   - Parses the `NSKeyedArchiver` payload to extract preview data
     - Extracts cached metadata for each URL
     - Preview images display in HTML exports
     - URLs that have rotten may still retain some context if they have cached data
+  - Handles cases where URL messages are overloaded with other message types
+    - Apple Music (including preview streams)
+    - Apple Maps (including Placemark data)
+    - App Store (including app metadata)
+    - Rich Collaboration
 - App Integrations
   - Parses the `NSKeyedArchiver` payload to extract balloon data
   - Supports system message types as well as third party applications
-    - Apple Music preview streams
+    - Apple Fitness messages
-    - Rich Collaboration messages
+    - Photo Slideshow messages
     - SharePlay/Facetime messages
+    - Check In messages
-    - App Store preview messages
+    - Find My messages
 - Duplicated group chats
   - Handles (participants) and chats (threads) can become duplicated
   - On startup: